-Offer to BE a Personal Shopper before you start a personal shopper business.
+Before you start a personal shopper business offer to BE a Personal Shopper for someone else.
 If you know some shut-ins or very busy people, perhaps you could offer to be their personal shopper.
 If you just do it occasionally, you can consider it a kind deed.
 Especially if you are able to work it in when you go shopping for yourself.

 [Looking for how to hire a personal shopper?]

-This is becoming a fast growing line of business.
+Shopping on behalf of others is becoming a fast-growing line of business.
 Naturally, there are some considerations to work through if you want to make a serious profit at it.

-Do you know someone who needs this service on a regular basis?
-You might offer to shop for them a time or two, to test the waters.
-If it looks promising, take time to research your costs in time, and driving, etc., and in dealing with the people who need a personal shopper.
+As I've just said, the best way to explore this business idea is to offer to shop for others, to test the waters.
+If it looks promising, and feels like a fit for you, take time to research your costs in time, and driving, etc., and in dealing with the people who need a personal shopper.
 Then you must work out your sliding and/or flat fees for your service.

 You will also need to work out how the client will provide you with lists.
 Some fussy people might give you a few words on a slip of paper or by email, and then rant at you if you don't buy certain brands and sizes of those products.
 You can't read their minds, so be creative about simplifying this process, yet keeping it accurate enough to cover your responsibility well.

 What could you charge?
-PayScale.com is saying right now (Dec.
-2010), that in New York, the going rate is $13.27 to 22.38, and in California it is $9 - 30/hour.
-In New Jersey they get $8.88 - $25/hour.
-That may be the ones who are hired to work as a personal shopper in a retail store.
-Those who freelance, and especially if they can act as good fashion consultants, and have a higher bracket clientele, charge anywhere from $30 - $100 per hour.
+PayScale.com says (June 2014), that in the USA the national average salary is $15.25/hour.
+That includes those who are hired to work as a personal shopper in a retail store.
+Those who freelance, and especially if they can act as good fashion consultants, and have a higher bracket clientele, charge anywhere from $8.55 - $39.82 per hour.
+Your location and your years of experience are the main factors.

 Part of your business plan would be to decide whether you are looking for a job in a company, or will freelance, and do your own promotion and marketing for clientele.
-And of course, what type of clientele you will specifically seek out for your personal shopper business?
+What type of clientele you will specifically seek out for your personal shopper business?
 Are you going to cater to house-bound seniors?
 Career women who don't have time to shop for themselves?
 Or, the well-off, who can afford to hire for what they don't want to do themselves?

 Ask yourself which clientele you can best relate to, and which ones you have best access to for setting up good relationships.
 You may need to start with a narrow field, and then expand as your personal shopper business grows.